The Easy and Cost-Effective Way to Increase Your Property Value

 The energy modelling found an average decrease of ~11.5% in Natural Gas usage (range of 35% to 9%) when WexEnergy's Basic WindowSkinTM is mounted on an air-fill double pane window.
 An average decrease of 26% in Electric Energy usage (range of 40% - 25%) was found when the next-generation WindowskinTM is mounted on an air-filled double pane window.

-WexEnergy LLC has protected WindowSkin™ with three issued patents:
+WexEnergy LLC has protected WindowSkin™ with four issued patents:

 - US 9,234,381

 - US 10,196,850

 and three pending applications: